-- 3. VIHA will run a criminal and credit check on all adult household members aged 18 and over.
+- 1. VIHA maintains the transfer wait list by category and Leasing processes these transfers for all properties. - 2.
+Tenants may request transfers from property managers with the necessary documentation to substantiate the need for the transfer.
+Property managers must submit a transfer request package to VIHA's Leasing Department, justify the transfer and obtain final approval from VIHA before moving a family into a new unit.
+Tenants will be informed if writing of approval or denied request.
+Approved tenants are placed on the transfer wait list.
+Denied tenants may request a grievance. - 3.
+VIHA will run a criminal and credit check on all adult household members aged 18 and over.
 VIHA will approve the Tenant's eligibility to transfer based on the documentation provided in the transfer request package and the results of the criminal and credit background check.
 VIHA will provide information to all Tenants regarding how to obtain a free copy of their credit report.
 If the request is denied based on the criminal background information, VIHA will provide a copy of the criminal background information used. - 4.
-The 504/ADA Coordinator must approve all transfers for reasonable accommodations. - 5.
+The 504/ADA Coordinator must approve all transfers for reasonable accommodation. - 5.
 Within each transfer category, applications will be listed by the date the transfer request package is received by VIHA. - 6.
 With the exception of emergency transfers, a property manager cannot transfer a family until VIHA approves the transfer and informs the property manager that the family has reached the top of the transfer wait list. - 7.
 VIHA shall take into consideration issues of personal safety when transferring families to/from buildings.
-The family must provide documentation of domestic violence, sexual violence, dating violence, stalking, sexual assault or hate crimes, and/or other situations of non-random violence that put a Tenant's life in danger when contesting transferring to/from a building or area of the city. - 8.
-Transfers may be initiated by VIHA (e.g., moving a Tenant who does not need the features of an accessible unit to a non-accessible unit). - 9.
+The family must provide documentation of domestic violence, sexual violence, dating violence, stalking, sexual assault or hate crimes, and/or other situations of non-random violence that put a Tenant's life in danger when contesting transferring to/from a building or area of the city.

+- 8. Transfers may be initiated by VIHA (e.g., moving a Tenant who does not need the features of an accessible unit to a non-accessible unit). - 9.
 Unit offers for Tenants on the wait list: - a.
 Tenants who request an emergency or mandatory administrative transfer will receive only one unit offer.
-Tenants who request a voluntary or incentive transfer will receive only two unit offers; however, multiple unit offers may be made to satisfy a reasonable accommodation request. - 1) For mandatory transfers, refusal of a unit offer without good cause will result in lease termination. - 2) For voluntary transfers, refusal of one unit offer with or without good cause will result in the removal of the household from the transfer wait list.
+Tenants who request a voluntary or incentive transfer will receive only two unit offers; however, multiple units offers may be made to satisfy a reasonable accommodation request. - 1) For mandatory transfers, refusal of a unit offer without good cause will result in lease termination. - 2) For voluntary transfers, refusal of one unit offer with or without good cause will result in the removal of the household from the transfer wait list.
 24 CFR § 1.4 (B)(2)(ii). - 10.
 Failing to respond to an outreach will result in the Tenant's name being removed from the wait list. - 11.
 Tenants will be notified of transfers as follows: - a.
 For emergency transfers, there is no notice requirement. - b.
 Property managers may provide less than the Thirty (30) calendar day notice for mandatory administrative transfers to correct occupancy standards and in cases where the Tenant is in danger from domestic violence, sexual violence, dating violence, stalking, sexual assault or hate crimes, and/or other situations of non-random violence or some medical condition that is not life-threatening but may be exacerbated by their current unit or location. - c.
 For all other transfers, the property manager will provide at least Thirty (30) calendar day notice.